12 Kids Headphones Tested and Ranked Best to Worst

 Designed specifically for younger kids, the BuddyPhones are durable and come ready to impress right out of the childproof package.
 Features such as volume-limiting technology, a detachable audio cable with an integrated mic, an adapter for sharing music with a friend, and comfortable, cushioned ear cups made from synthetic leather allow them to be used for longer jam sessions.
 The sound quality was only average, with mediocre bass and thin highs across all volume ranges.
 My favorite feature of the units are the included stickers that let my daughter and I customize the headphones to show off her style.

 AmazonBasics' kids' headphones are lightweight, stylish and durable enough to withstand everyday usage from even the most demanding of kids.
-They delivered well-balanced sound and effective noise-limiting qualities at a reasonable price.
+They delivered decent sound and effective noise-limiting qualities at a reasonable price.
 The ear cups provided enough padding so that my daughter didn't complain during her 2-hour movie, but she started to get annoyed soon after.
 The headphones include an angled audio jack and a long cable, so they can be connected across a car seat without getting tangled.
-However, I wish they came with a padded head strap and could fold up when not in use.
+However, I wish the build quality was better and the headphones came with a carrying case.